-George McGarvie: I wasn't aware of DNSR until recently when a representative started to join and present at LLC meetings.
+George McGarvie: Some people may not be aware of DNSR until recently when a representative started to join and present at LLC meetings.

 Ian Rogers: This is because they were recently invited by me and they will be a regular occurrence as one of our regulators.